cnnlabs/cnn-alb-ingress-default/README.md

 ```
 This will create an internally available load balancer in the namespace `whiteboard-nonprod` with the host `whiteboard-nonprod-internal.cnnio.net`.

-## Initilizing an ALB for dedicated use
+## Initilizing an ALB and deployment for dedicated use

-The syntax is exactly the same, but you'll need to add two additional flags: `--set deployment.name=<deployment name here>` and `--set deploymet.port=<deployment port>.
+The syntax is exactly the same, but you'll need to add two additional flags: `--set deployment.name=<deployment name here>` and `--set deploymet.port=<deployment port>`.
+You can also use `--set image.url=<image url>` to start with your own image.

 Example:
 ```